-Collecting wild flora, fauna and their products Carrying machine guns Those activities that contradict conservation rules and regulations Disturbing the park staff and the wilderness the Mago National Park $(2,162 \text{ km}^2)$ in 1978 but problems have abounded since their formation.
+Collecting wild flora, fauna and their products

+Carrying machine guns

+Those activities that contradict conservation rules and regulations

+Disturbing the park staff and the wilderness

+The Mursi live in both parks because they incorporate the best quality grazing and agricultural lands.
+The Omo National Park (4,068 km2) was designated in 1966 and the Mago National Park (2,162 km2) in 1978 but problems have abounded since their formation.
 Indeed, since their origins the parks have been managed by numerous organisations, both domestic and foreign, with recurrent themes concerning the protection of wild game animals and the control of the local inhabitants living within them